March 3, 2025

 Here's how you can get started:

-Step 1: Craft a thesis
+Step 1: Craft a Compelling Video Essay Thesis

 Consider one of my favorite video essays, whose thesis is right in the title: "Why Snowpiercer is a sequel to Willy Wonka and the Chocolate Factory."